dtaht/blog-cerowrt/content/post/selective_unprotect.md

 will behave properly.
 Usually.

-There are other problems with this idea - a lot of the companies that did DPI on acks didn't recognize the timestamp option, or ipv6 - and newer TCP-like protocols like QUIC wouldn't be handled - and the loss of that single packet elsewhere on the network (think multiple wifi hops) would be disasterous, but I suspect we'll see it more and more.
+There are other problems with this idea - a lot of the companies that did DPI to find acks didn't recognize the timestamp option, or ipv6 - and newer TCP-like protocols like QUIC wouldn't be handled - and the loss of that single packet elsewhere on the network (think multiple wifi hops) would be disasterous, but I suspect we'll see it more and more.

-I tend to favor making AMPDUs more efficient, but that's me.
+I tend to favor making AMPDSUs more efficient, but that's me.

 ## Summary